**FULL** A Unique Professional Development Opportunity!

 What You Will Learn

-- How the innate human connection to animals and natural world is clinically beneficial or helpful in an education setting, and how to craft strategies for including nature-rich experiences.
+- How the innate human connection to animals and natural world can be mutually beneficial.

-- The role of the horse in human healthcare and education, practices for application, and the ethics of appropriating another species for human wellbeing.
+- The role of the horse in human healthcare, education, and coaching while gaining insight into the practices for application and the ethics of appropriating another species for human wellbeing.pr

 - How interactions with horses hone “humanship” skills – or the ability to be more present, aware, thoughtful, authentic, and connective.